Quansight-Labs/ndindex/docs/slices.md

 phrase "at or past".
 If the `step` is positive this means "greater than or equal to", but if the step is negative this means "less than or equal to".

-Think of the step as starting at the `start` and sliding along the array, jumping along by `step` spitting out elements.
+Think of a slice as starting at the `start` and sliding along the array, jumping along by `step`, and spitting out elements.
 Once you see that you are at or have gone past the `stop` in the direction you are going (left for negative `step` and right for positive `step`), you stop.

 It's worth pointing out that unlike all other slices we have seen so far, a negative `step` reverses the order that the elements are returned relative to